Are you sabotaging your goals?

 - I’m proud of the progress I’ve made in losing weight and the healthy person I’m becoming.
 I’m going to plan other ways to celebrate and reward myself.

-- I’m not going to anticipate the outcome of making an appointment.
-I know that scheduling the appointment is the first small step toward leaving a job that is killing me.
+- I’m not going to anticipate the outcome of making an appointment or doing the work.
+I ‘m going to take the first small step toward making my dream happen.

 Get the idea?
 Once you take charge of your thinking (and believe me I know it is an ongoing process and challenge) you will be able to follow up on decisions you make without talking yourself out of them.
 You will also be taking charge of your feelings, which is often the thing that really leads you to sabotage your plans.